HassanChehab/trustblock/README.md

 -   > Wallet authentication
 -   > End to end testing with Cypress
 -   > Password for user authentication (only an email is needed)

+I also thought of other additions that were not on the list but would significantly improve the app.
+I wanted to work on them if I had the time to do it.

+-   > Loaders
+-   > An actual date picker.
+-   > A fallback page if the server is down

 <br />
 <br />